 M.L.
 Rio’s If We Were Villains tells the story of Oliver Marks.
 Ten years ago, he was convicted of a murder he may or may not have committed.
 On the day he is released from prison, Detective Colborne, who put him in prison, I might add, wants to know what happened the day of the murder.

-Before Oliver started serving his 10-year prison sentence, he was studying Shakespeare at an art school.
+Before Oliver served his 10-year prison sentence, he studied Shakespeare at an art school.
 At the time, Oliver and his friends took turns playing all the different roles in the plays.
 It’s something they have become particularly good at.
 However, when one of the friends is found to have died, fantasy becomes a reality.

-What happens next will have you on the edge of your seat and leave you wondering if Oliver is guilty or convicted of a crime he didn’t commit.
+What happens next will leave you on the edge of your seat and wondering if Oliver is guilty or convicted of a crime he didn’t commit.

 8. The Maidens by Alex Michaelides